Elevating the Business of Hockey

 The global entertainment industry is fast-paced, lucrative, and competitive.
 All professional sport franchises and entertainment businesses are looking to win fans’ time, attention and money.
 It’s not enough to be an exciting game with talented athletes … in today’s sports world, branding, operational efficiency, and financial savvy are as critical to team success as recruiting the best players.

-Athabasca University has collaborated with the Business of Hockey Institute (BHI) to develop an elite, graduate level, Executive MBA with hockey specific courses to elevate the business side of the game.
+Athabasca University has collaborated with the Business of Hockey Institute (BHI) to develop an elite, graduate level, online Executive MBA (EMBA) program with hockey specific courses to elevate the business of hockey.
 For the first time in hockey’s history, a program is in place to develop the leaders in the boardroom, rather than on the ice.

-The hockey-specific courses build on AU’s internationally acclaimed online Executive MBA program and focuses specifically on the issues, challenges, and opportunities confronting middle and senior level managers in a rapidly changing, global hockey industry.
+The hockey-specific courses build on AU’s internationally acclaimed online EMBA program and focuses specifically on the issues, challenges, and opportunities confronting middle and senior level managers in a rapidly changing, global hockey industry.